mcsurfi/firmware/README.md

 * Use `openwrt-[chip]-[model]-squashfs-factory.bin` for the initial flash.
 * Use `openwrt-[chip]-[model]-squashfs-sysupgrade.bin` for futher updates.

 Note: After the firmware upload wait about 10 minutes.
-The router reboots multible times and the firmware configuration takes a long time.
+The startup may take a long time if it is a slow device.

 The router configuration can be done in the file /etc/config/freifunk.
 Insert or change the following options:

     option name 'Name of the router'
-    option contact 'Your eMail Adresse'
+    option contact 'Your eMail Address'
-    option geo 'Enter your cordinated her'
+    option geo 'Enter your GPS coordinates here'

 Many routers have not been tested yet, but may work.
 Give it a try! :-)